 THE RESURRECTION OF THE DEAD

-One of the most misunderstood topics of the Bible is the resurrection of the dead at the return of Christ.
+One of the most misunderstood topics of the Bible is the resurrection of the dead at Christ’s return.
 Most people do not even begin to comprehend the magnitude of the events that surround this climactic event or its importance in the overall plan of God for the future of humanity.
-The first resurrection will undoubtedly be one of the most awesome and glorious events to ever take place, and a number of cataclysmic, earthshaking events will happen the day that Jesus returns to the earth.
-The following are three of these major events that directly concern the elect of God:
+The first resurrection will undoubtedly be one of the most awesome events to ever take place.
+Several cataclysmic, earthshaking events will happen the day that Jesus returns to the earth.
+The following are three of these major events, which concern the Father’s elect:

 “Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other” (Matt.24:29-31 KJV).
 See also Isa.43:5-7; Mk.13:24-27; 14:62; Rev.1:7.